-Using a paint sprayer can be a little intimidating, especially if you haven’t used one before.
-Whether you’ve used paint sprayers before or they are a new concept to you, using a paint sprayer can make your painting projects much easier, regardless of the painting project size.
+So you are thinking of using a paint sprayer for your project but you don't know where to start when it comes to selecting the right one for the project.
+Not to mention using paint sprayer can be a little intimidating, especially if you haven’t used one before.
+Whether you’ve used paint sprayers before or they are a new concept to you, using paint sprayer can make your painting projects much easier, regardless of the painting project size.

 This general overview will help familiarize you with what paint sprayers are and how to choose the right sprayer for your project, large or small.

 Paint sprayers use a piston system that’s built right into the sprayer head.
 The pump uses hydraulic technology to shoot the paint through small openings in the gun's head, which can be done at pressures of up to 1,000 Pounds per Square Inch (PSI).
 Airless paint sprayers work with a variety of both paint or stain materials, including: oils, latex, acrylic and water-based.

 Types of paint sprayers: Think about the types of projects you are planning to spray within the next year.
 Is it mostly furniture, cabinets or is it your deck or are you painting your siding on your house.
 This will play a part in which type of sprayer you select.
 There are two types of sprayers.